1950 United States Senate election in California: War in Korea, conflict in California

 The rift in the Democratic party caused by the primary was slow to heal; Boddy's supporters were reluctant to join Douglas's campaign, even with President Truman's encouragement.
 The President refused to campaign in California; he resented Democratic gubernatorial candidate James Roosevelt.
-Roosevelt, the eldest son of Franklin Roosevelt, had urged Democrats not to renominate Truman in 1948, but to instead nominate General Dwight Eisenhower.
+Roosevelt, the eldest son of Franklin Roosevelt, had urged Democrats not to nominate Truman in 1948, but to instead choose General Dwight Eisenhower.
 Fundraising continued to be a major problem for Douglas, the bulk of whose financial support came from labor unions.
 The weekend after the primary, Nixon campaign officials held a conference to discuss strategy for the general election campaign.
 They decided on a fundraising goal of just over $197,000 (today, about $2,400,000).
 They were helped in that effort when Democratic Massachusetts Congressman John F. Kennedy, a political opponent of Nixon's, came to Nixon's office and gave him a donation of $1,000 on behalf of Joseph P. Kennedy Sr., his father.
 John Kennedy indicated that he could not endorse Nixon, but that he would not be heartbroken if Douglas was returned to her acting career.
 Joseph Kennedy later stated that he gave Nixon the money because Douglas was a communist.

 Nixon's positions generally favored large corporations and farming interests, while Douglas's did not, and Nixon reaped the reward with contributions from them.
 Nixon favored the Taft–Hartley Act, passage of which had been bitterly opposed by labor unions; Douglas advocated its repeal.
 Douglas supported a requirement that federally subsidized water from reclamation projects only go to farms of not more than 160 acre; Nixon fought for the repeal of that requirement.

 When the Korean War broke out in late June, Douglas and her aides feared being put on the defensive by Nixon on the subject of communism, and sought to preempt his attack.
 Douglas's opening campaign speech included a charge that Nixon had voted with Marcantonio to deny aid to South Korea and to cut aid to Europe in half.
 Chotiner later cited this as the crucial moment of the campaign:

 She was defeated the minute she tried to do it, because she could not sell the people of California that she would be a better fighter against communism than Dick Nixon.
 She made the fatal mistake of attacking our strength instead of sticking to attacking our weakness.